-Through its Committee on Government Ethics, the Association submits this proposed amicus curiae brief because it believes that the order and decision of the Appellate Division, First Department misconstrues the proper scope of "discipline" in Education Law § 3020 and the corresponding breadth of application of Education Law § 3020-a.
-Because this error will harm the cause of ethical government in the City of New York, the Association urges this Court to grant the motion for leave to appeal filed by the New York City Conflicts of Interest Board ("COIB") and the New York City Office of Administrative Trials and Hearings ("OATH") on December 8, 2010 so that it can review what constitutes "discipline" in § 3020.
+Through its Committee on Government Ethics, the Association submits this amicus curiae brief because it believes that the order and decision of the Appellate Division, First Department misconstrues the proper scope of "discipline" in Education Law §3020 and the corresponding breadth of application of Education Law § 3020-a.
+Because this error will harm the cause of ethical government in the City of New York, the Association urges this Court to reverse the order of the Appellate Division, First Department.